 The route was designed to offer a comprehensive experience of climbing on equipped terrain without presenting high technical difficulties.

-It is therefore particularly suitable as a first introduction to Alpine via ferratas, though it does require a good familiarity with the mountain environment, a sure footing, and proper use of via ferrata equipment.
+It is therefore particularly suitable as a first introduction to Alpine via ferratas, though it requires a good familiarity with the mountain environment, a sure footing, and proper use of via ferrata equipment.

 The via ferrata consists of two consecutive sections—the lower and upper sections—which can also be tackled individually.